Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Conclusion

 \section{Conclusion}

-The experimental results of our MWM engine with Burstein or Random2 demonstrate that it is possible to outperform the state-of-the-art FIDE pairing criteria in terms of both ranking quality and fairness, i.e., criteria (Q1) and (Q2), with a novel efficient \newer{mechanism} that is more transparent and intelligible to all participants.
+The experimental results of our MWM engine with Burstein or Random2 demonstrate that it is possible to outperform the state-of-the-art FIDE pairing criteria in terms of both ranking quality and fairness, i.e., criteria (Q1) and (Q2), with a novel efficient mechanism that is more transparent and intelligible to all participants.
 The direct comparison of our MWM Dutch engine versus Dutch BBP shows that even if the same pairing system is used, MWM achieves the same ranking quality but is more powerful since it yields an improved fairness.
 We believe that the key to this is the direct formulation of the most important criteria as a maximum weight matching problem.

-The only scenario for which we might advise against using our \newer{mechanism} is when the arbiter has no access to a computing device.
-In order to manually produce pairings in our framework, the arbiter would need to calculate the edge weights and then execute Edmonds' blossom algorithm. \newer{Instead,} the FIDE~\cite[Chapter C.04.3.D]{fide2020handbook} provides manually executable rules.
-However, these rules include exhaustive search routines that can make the execution very slow, i.e., highly exponential in the number of players \cite{BFP17}.
-Therefore, the ill-fated arbiter has to choose between learning \new{to execute} Edmonds' blossom algorithm and following a cumbersome exponential-time pairing routine.
+The only scenario for which we might advise against using our mechanism is when the arbiter has no access to a computing device.
+In order to manually produce pairings in our framework, the arbiter would need to calculate the edge weights and then execute Edmonds' blossom algorithm.
+Instead, the FIDE~\cite[Chapter C.04.3.D]{fide2020handbook} provides manually executable rules.
+However, these rules include exhaustive search routines that can make the execution very slow, i.e., highly exponential in the number of players \citep{BFP17}.
+Therefore, the ill-fated arbiter has to choose between learning to execute Edmonds' blossom algorithm and following a cumbersome exponential-time pairing routine.
+We remark that this latter routine is complex to the point that even pairing engines already endorsed by the FIDE make mistakes occasionally~\citep{BBP22}.

-A clear advantage of our \newer{mechanism} is that it is easily extendable: as Random and Random2 already demonstrate, a new pairing system can be implemented simply by specifying how edge weights are calculated.
+A clear advantage of our mechanism is that it is easily extendable: as Random and Random2 already demonstrate, a new pairing system can be implemented simply by specifying how edge weights are calculated.
 Similarly, as we have also demonstrated, the color balance can be adjusted by simply changing the parameter~$\beta$.
 By thinning out the edge set in our graph, we can also reach an alternating black-white sequence for each player instead of just minimizing the color difference in each round.
-Also, the flexibility of the maximum weight matching approach proved to be essential for uncovering the driving force behind the achieved high ranking quality: the normalized strength difference.
-Hence, our approach was not only valuable for computing better pairings but also in the analysis of the obtained ranking quality.